Intermediate Technique

 Discover pairs of numbers that can only appear in two specific cells, even when other candidates are present.

-What are Hidden Pairs?
+What Are Hidden Pairs?

 Hidden Pairs occur when two numbers can only be placed in two specific cells within a row, column, or 3x3 box, but these cells may contain other candidate numbers as well.
 Unlike Obvious Pairs, the pair is "hidden" among other candidates.

 When you find a Hidden Pair, you can eliminate all other candidates from those two cells, leaving only the pair numbers.
+This simplifies the puzzle and may reveal new solving opportunities.

 How to Identify Hidden Pairs

-Before: Finding the Hidden Pair
+Finding the Hidden Pair

 5